TachyonicProject/blueprints/docs/source/netrino/index.rst

 Resource pools thus have an optional associated list of YANG type definitions.

 Resource pools can be globally significant (e.g. public IPv4's) or element-significant (eg. VLANS on a switch).
 Unless specified otherwise, global is assumed.
-If locally significant is specified during the cration/updating of a resource pool, then the element or element tag has to be specified that this resource pool is linked to.
+If locally significant is specified during the creation/updating of a resource pool, then the element or element tag has to be specified that this resource pool is linked to.

+Elements can also be resources.
+When elements are to be auto-allocated, an element tag must be associated to the specific YANG model in the :ref:`service <services>`.

 ----------------
 Service Desginer